 Breathe, enjoy the planning process and ultimately, enjoy your day and being with all your loved ones.
 If something goes wrong, you're surrounded by people who are willing to help and support you.

-Take Pictures Before You Say, "I Do"
+Take Pictures Before You Say "I Do"

 "You'll have more time to spend with your guests at the reception if you take your photos first.
-Even if you want to stick to not seeing your groom before you walk down the aisle, you can still get all of the other photos out of the way." — Jasmine, 24
+Even if you want to stick to not seeing your partner before you walk down the aisle, you can still get all of the other photos out of the way." — Jasmine, 24

 Get Your Food to Go

-"Ask your caterer to pack away food for you (the cocktail hour food, the main course, the cake ... everything) because likely you'll have absolutely no time to eat any of it.
+"Ask your caterer to pack away food for you (the cocktail hour food, the main course, the cake... everything) because likely you'll have absolutely no time to eat any of it.
 And trust me: You'll be starving when you get back to the hotel at the end of the night." — Rebecca, 26

 Don't Sweat the Small Stuff

-"Breathe, enjoy the planning process and ultimately, enjoy your day and being with all your loved ones.
+"Breathe, enjoy the planning process, and ultimately, enjoy your day and being with all your loved ones.
 If something goes wrong, you're surrounded by people who are willing to help and support you.
 In the end, no one is going to remember how much effort you put into those paper flowers that now have crinkled edges anyway.
-Trust me, I made hundreds!" — Ashley, 23
+Trust me, I made hundreds." — Ashley, 23

-Be a Woman with a Plan
+Be a Woman With a Plan

 "Before the wedding, designate someone to take home all your gifts and mementos (like your guest book and card box) after the reception and to close out any final vendor payments.
 If you're changing out of your gown before going to the hotel, you'll need someone to take it home too.
 You can delegate these responsibilities to a bridesmaid, family member, or day-of-planner." — Janice, 27